DEVOTED TO THE DEEP ORIGINS OF CONTEMPORARY EVENTS AROUND THE WORLD.

 -The McGraw-Hill Illustrated World Geography.

-A gradual increase in the destructive power of cyclones, spurred by global warming, has combined with disastrous mis-rule in Burma to create a humanitarian catastrophe.
+IN A NUTSHELL: A gradual increase in the destructive power of cyclones, spurred by global warming, has combined with disastrous mis-rule in Burma to create a humanitarian catastrophe.
 Burma's present problems began when General U Ne Win took power in 1962 and proceeded to make himself chairman of a Revolutionary Council and banned parliament.
 The radical isolation of the Burmese nation that continues today got under way when Ne Win promulgated an ultra-natioanlist ideology- “the Burmese Way to Socialism", a combination of Buddhism, Marxism, nationalism and isolationism.
 The only country with which Burma maintained relations was China.
 Following his xenophobic ideas, U Ne Win expelled the Chinese and Indian traders who comprised Burma's middle class, thus breaking the back of the economy.
 Though he left office in 1971, U Ne Win managed to keep a stranglehold on all power and decision-making through his Burmese Socialist Program Party.
 So broken was the economy that riots exploded in 1988, the same year that Aung San Suu Kyi the daughter of the revered founding father, Aung San, returned to Burma.
 The army dealt with the protests by killing three thousand.
 Meanwhile, Aung San Suu Kyi founded the opposition movement, the National League for Democracy.
 Saw Maung, one of the triumverate of Generals who presently rules Burma, used the occasion to overthrow U Ne Win, set up a new dictatorship and rename the country Myanmar.
 In 2006, Genral Than Shwe, suddenly and with seeming arbitrariness moved the capital to the remote, inland region of May Pyi Taw.
 In May, 2007, leading democracy activist Aung San Suu Kyi, already several years back under house arrest, had another year added to her confinement.
 In early September a 500% hike on fuel prices pushed the Burmese beyond endurance- a population that has never really recovered or seen relief from the blundering, ideologically inspired "Burmese Socialism" of 1962.
 Protests by Burmese monks were ruthlessly suppressed by the military.

-In 1974, before South Asia was to know an increase in the power of cyclones, Burma became a one-party socialist state under President U Ne Win.
+THEN AND NOW: In 1974, before South Asia was to know an increase in the power of cyclones, Burma became a one-party socialist state under President U Ne Win.
 Meteorologists calculate that it was after 1977 that the effects of man-made greenhouse gases measurably increased the severity (though not the frequency) of tropical cyclones.

 CONTENTS: